lizardprogramer/to_do_list_exercise/README.md

 ## Description:

-Simple web app where registred user is able to post tasks to his to-do list.
+Simple web app where registered user is able to post tasks to his to-do list.
 User is able to "check" (if task is completed), edit and delete any task in his/her list.
 This web app was developed as an excercise for Laravel programming environment.

 ## Instalation and usage